Forwarded Headers

 Cloudflare adds the X-Forwarded-For header if it does not exist, and if it does exist it will just append another IP to it.
 This means a client can forge their remote IP address with the most widely accepted remote IP header out of the box.

-It is therefore important you configure Cloudflare to remove this IP address. *Please Note: This is by no means an exhaustive guide on using Cloudflare transform rules, however it’s enough to configure a couple rules which should achieve a secure result.
-Please see the Cloudflare documentation on transform rules for more information._
+Cloudflare has managed rules with one of them removing client IPs from the X-Forwarded-For header. *Please Note: This is by no means an exhaustive guide on using Cloudflare managed transforms, however it’s enough to configure this rule which should achieve a secure result.
+Please see the Cloudflare documentation on managed transforms for more information._

 1. On the left sidebar, click Rules.

-6. Set the Field option in the When incoming requests match section to an appropriate value (see criteria table below).
+5. Set the Field option in the When incoming requests match section to IP Source Address.

-7. Set the Operator option in the When incoming requests match section to an appropriate value (see criteria table below).
+6. Set the Operator option in the When incoming requests match section to does not equal.

-8. Set the Value option in the When incoming requests match section to an appropriate value (see criteria table below).
+7. Set the Value option in the When incoming requests match section to any of the IP addresses you trust.

-Image of Cloudflare dashboard with steps 5 to 11 labeled for Option 1
+Image of Cloudflare dashboard with steps 1 to 3 labeled

-Image of Cloudflare dashboard with steps 5 to 11 labeled for Option 2
+Image of Cloudflare dashboard with steps 4 to 10 labeled

 Cloudflare publishes its IP address ranges publicly at the easy to remember address https://www.cloudflare.com/ips/.
 You should use this with the trusted proxies section of your relevant proxy to ensure it’s trusted if you intend to use Cloudflare.